top of page

 Hyperemesis gravidarum is a severe form of nausea and vomiting that affects around 0.5-2% of pregnant women.
 It can cause dehydration and weight loss, impacting daily life significantly more than common morning sickness.

 Treatment often involves dietary changes, ensuring proper hydration, and medications to control nausea.
-In severe situations, hospitalisation may be necessary for intravenous fluids and nutrition.
+In severe situations, hospitalization may be necessary for intravenous fluids and nutrition.
 Early intervention can help alleviate symptoms and improve overall quality of life during pregnancy.

 Final Thoughts on Women’s Health